Myofascial Meridians: Release the Back Body

 The Dorsal Plane and the "Heels" of the Body

-The dorsal plane starts at the base of the foot and travels along the plantar fascia, the achilles tendon, the back of the leg to the sitting bones, across the sacrum, and up the back body to the base of the cranium (skull).
+The dorsal plane starts at the base of the foot and travels along the plantar fascia, the Achilles tendon, the back of the leg to the sitting bones, across the sacrum, and up the back body to the base of the cranium (skull).

 The muscles, tendons, and tissue that create an upright posture work hard to maintain this stability.
-Because of this effort the muscles and fascial groupings of the dorsal plane are often very thick bands.
-For example, the erector spinae (the muscles that run up along the back on either side of the spine), the hamstrings (backs of the thighs), and the achilles tendon (fascia that wraps around the heel and up the back of the leg) are all areas where fascial continuity is maintained through dense tissue.
+Because of this effort, the muscles and fascial groupings of the dorsal plane are often very thick bands.
+For example, the erector spinae (the muscles that run up along the back on either side of the spine), the hamstrings (backs of the thighs), and the Achilles tendon (fascia that wraps around the heel and up the back of the leg) are all areas where fascial continuity is maintained through dense tissue.

 An Outer Shell of Personal History

 We can think of the dorsal plane (the back of the body) as more “yang” or masculine.
 The back of the body protects the more “yin” or feminine front side of the body.
-The back side of the body is considered the protector and is usually much tighter due to its role as shield or shell.
-Athletic body types who run often (which on a very basic level is similar to the protective “flight” response) will know the holding pattern of tight hamstrings and back body well.
+The back side of the body is considered the protector and is usually much tighter due to its role as a shield or shell.
+Athletic body types who run often (which on a fundamental level is similar to the protective “flight” response) will know the holding pattern of tight hamstrings and back body well.

 "ABHYASA VAIRAGYABHYAM TANNIRODHAH"

-"The way to stilling the flucuations is by engaged practice and letting go"
+The way to stilling the fluctuations is by engaged practice and letting go.

 Urinary Bladder Meridian

 The dorsal plane of the body is associated with the Urinary Bladder meridian in Traditional Chinese Medicine.
-The Bladder meridian, which houses and transmits Qi, travels along either side of the spine and down the backs of the legs much like the sheathing of the dorsal plane.
+The Bladder meridian, which houses and transmits Qi, travels along either side of the spine and down the backs of the legs, much like the sheathing of the dorsal plane.

 Movement to Open the Dorsal Plane